FrankNPC/steplogs-logging-examples/steplogs-logging-integration-java-spring-example/README.md

  - 2, configuration. see the explains in src/*/resource/application.xml, configure logger and app-node.
     -  import LoggerAutoConfiguration.class to declare default Logging.

- - 3, configure web server to pick up HTTP_HEADER_STEP_LOG_ID(X-Step-Log-Id) from the http request header. reset log id(trace id+sequence id) before or after all.
+ - 3, configure web server to pick up HTTP_HEADER_STEP_LOG_ID(X-Step-Log-Id) from the http request header. reset log id(trace id+sequence id etc.) before or after all.
 No need If with LoggerAutoConfiguration in spring web.

  - 4, configure the http client request to write HTTP_HEADER_STEP_LOG_ID(X-Step-Log-Id) header, so the next app/service can pick it up for the traces